atom-box/tatll/posts/book.md

 Please vote which times would work for you at [Crab Fit](https://crab.fit/gang-penguinshortstories-book-club-384763)

-#### Questions?
-My contact info is at littlefurnace.com.
-I will update this page by December 19 with a day and time for the meeting.

 #### Call link for December
 The meeting platform opens in any web browser.
 It is a free, opensource, encrypted platform called Brave Talk.